8 Things To Do In Brunei To Make It More Than A Stopover.

 Beautiful colours of Kampong Ayer

-The Omar Ali Saifuddin Mosque is often considered one of the most beautiful mosque in South East Asia, renowned for its glittering gold domes and iconic modern Islamic architecture style.
+The Omar Ali Saifuddin Mosque is often considered one of the most beautiful mosques in South East Asia.
+It is famously renowned for its glittering gold domes and iconic modern Islamic architecture style.

 The gold minaret tower is the tallest structure in all of Bandar Seri Begawan meaning it can be seen from almost anywhere in the city.

-However, everything closes in Brunei on Friday between 12:00-2:00pm for religious time and prayer.
+However, do note that everything closes in Brunei on Friday between 12:00pm-2:00pm for religious time and prayer.

 • Tip: Don’t forget this when planning your stopover in Brunei as the mosque closes to non-Muslims during this time.